pcraciunoiu/embrangler_pelican/content/posts/2013-12-31-belated-birthday-resolutions.md

 I will continue: rock climbing, dancing, kiteboarding, snowboarding, biking and yoga.

-This year I've doing the [7-minute workout](http://www.7-min.com/) and really enjoying it.
+This year I've been doing the [7-minute workout](http://www.7-min.com/) and really enjoying it.
 I'd like to add to that so I develop strength and balance in other ways.

 * Yoga once a week.
 Try yoga at home also to make it more convenient, and maybe increase to twice a week.
 * Stretching for at least 5 minutes every other day.